Demi-urge/menace_sandbox/docs/sandbox_runner.md

 returned by `generate_canonical_presets()`.
 These cover common scenarios such as `high_latency_api`, `hostile_input`, `user_misuse` and `concurrency_spike`
 so every module is exercised under each condition.
+Set `SANDBOX_FAIL_ON_MISSING_SCENARIOS=1` to raise an error when a module skips any canonical scenario during coverage verification.

 ## Predefined Profiles